elchs/LetoDBf/Readme.txt

     UDF   User Defined Function; in opposite to Harbour commands one defined by the user.
           Commonly containing Harbour commands.
     WA    work area; a logical environment representing a database table.
-          Commonly the have a name retrievable with ALIAS()
+          Commonly they have a name retrievable with ALIAS()

  Here some remarks on the fly, which are waiting for another place to be explained.
    # It is not possible, to overwrite an used DBF, aka a DbCreate() will fail with RTE